DRAM Speed Converter

 How many channels does my system have?

 Most desktops support dual channel; some high-end platforms support quad channel.
 Laptops are usually dual channel.
+Enter that number in the Memory Channels field, since total bandwidth scales with it.
 Check your motherboard manual or vendor page.

 DRAM Speed Terms & Definitions